Skip to content

 1. Open Selenium Settings Dialog

-2. Select the profile you need
+2. Select the desired profile.

-3. Configure profile settings
+3. Configure profile settings.

-4. Press Test button on the toolbar
+4. Press the Test button on the toolbar.

 c:\ProgramData\Inflectra\Rapise\SeleniumDrivers